Kings Island: International Street

-At the heart of the amusement park, visitors are greeted by International Street which lies just beyond the main entrance.
+At the heart of the amusement park, visitors are greeted by International Street, which lies just beyond the main entrance.
 As one of the park's original staples when it opened in 1972, International Street was designed by Bruce Bushman, a former Walt Disney Imagineering layout design artist.
-The area's architecture and cultural themes represent Italy, Spain, Germany and Switzerland.
-To save on the cost of construction, the second story of each building was designed on a three-quarters scale, borrowing from a practice used by Disney throughout its theme parks.
+The area's architecture and cultural themes represent Italy, Spain, Germany, and Switzerland.
+To save on the cost of construction, the unused second story of each building was designed on a three-quarters scale, borrowing from a practice used by Disney throughout its theme parks.

+Enchanted Voyage, an Old Mill dark ride that ferried guests in unaccompanied boats along water-filled guideways, was also a primary attraction that opened with the park.
+Shaped like a large TV set, the building housed separately-themed areas that made heavy use of animatronic Hanna-Barbera characters.
+The ride was overhauled for the 1984 season when it became Smurf's Enchanted Voyage.
+In 1992, the building was transformed once more into Phantom Theater, replacing the ride's waterways with an Omnimover-style system of transport.
+It was themed as a behind-the-scenes tour of a haunted theater.
+The theme and ride vehicles were changed over the years – Scooby Doo and the Haunted Castle in 2003 and Boo Blasters on Boo Hill in 2010 – but the same underlying transportation system was retained each time.
+In 2026, Kings Island will open Phantom Theater: Opening Nightmare, a revival of the original Phantom Theater attraction with modern technology and interactive elements not found in the original ride.

 The area's main attractions include the Royal Fountain, a 600000 gal capable of shooting 10000 gal of water into the air each minute, and the signature Eiffel Tower, a one-third scale replica of the original which offers a view of the entire park to its guests.
 Grand Carousel, a classic carousel built in 1926 and originally located at Coney Island, is another International Street attraction.
-Also located here is the Kings Island Theater and a variety of restaurants and souvenir shops.
+Also located here is Kings Island Theater along with a variety of restaurants and souvenir shops.

 Oktoberfest

-Oktoberfest, relating to the eponymous German festival, opened with the park in 1972.
+Oktoberfest, relating to the eponymous German festival, opened with the park in 1972 and celebrates Cincinnati's German history.
 The area resembles a German town with timber-framed, German-style architecture.
 The Festhaus building is its central attraction, featuring live shows with several indoor eateries.
-Nearby is an outdoor bar that serves alcoholic beverages, with a portion of its seating area located above water bordering Oktoberfest lake.
-Rides within Oktoberfest include a mine train roller coaster called Adventure Express, which opened in 1991, and a swinging pirate ship ride called Viking Fury, which opened in 1982.
+Rides within Oktoberfest include a swinging pirate ship ride called Viking Fury, which opened in 1982.
+Part of Oktoberfest was renovated and split off to become Adventure Port in 2023.

-For 2023, Kings Island plans to replace Oktoberfest with Adventure Port, a newly-themed area expanded to add two new family rides, Sol Spin and Cargo Loco.
-Adventure Express will receive theming enhancements, and food venues will be renovated and renamed.